2015 Presidents Cup: Notables

 Anirban Lahiri (India) and Thongchai Jaidee (Thailand) became the first representatives of their respective countries to play in the Presidents Cup.
 Phil Mickelson has appeared in all eleven Presidents Cups.
 Host country South Korea was represented with vice captain K. J. Choi, Danny Lee (who plays as a New Zealander, but was born in South Korea), and Bae Sang-moon in his last competition before his military obligation.
+Bill Haas was chosen for his third Presidents Cup, the most for an American without a Ryder Cup appearance.

 Thursday's foursomes matches

 Friday's fourball matches

 The American pairing of Zach Johnson and Phil Mickelson were penalised 1 hole after Mickelson played a harder ball at the par 5 7th hole, in contravention to a "one-ball condition".
 The one-ball condition states that a player must use the same type of ball throughout his round.
 The one-ball condition was in place for the fourball matches, although not for the foursomes.
 After his tee shot, Mickelson was incorrectly informed by a rules official that he was disqualified from the hole and Mickelson picked up his ball.
 The correct penalty was a loss of 1 hole, which was adjusted to the state of the match after the 7th hole.
 However, it was then too late for Mickelson, who could have played out the 7th hole.
 Jason Day won the 7th hole with a birdie 4.
 The match had been all square after 6 holes but, with the International pair winning the 7th hole and with the 1 hole penalty, the International pair became 2 up after 7 holes.
 The match ended up all square.